TrueBitFoundation/incentive-layer/README.md

 `truffle test` to run tests

-Currently tests only pass if run separately (believe this is due to how taskID works)

-`truffle test test/task_book.js`

-`truffle test test/exchange.js`

 # TaskGiver
 This is a user that creates a new task.
 They exchange Ether for computing tasks like running some C code.
 Alice can send out a task to be solved with the `createTask` method.
 That method creates a Task, an ID for that Task, and stores the information in a mapping.
 A TaskCreated event is broadcasted over the network.